abapGit/docs.abapgit.org/docs/ref-folders-filenames.md

 ## Folders

-abapGit is mapping SAP packages and subpackages to folders in the git repository.
+abapGit is mapping SAP packages and sub-packages to folders in the git repository.
 There are three options for defining the folder logic (mapping mode) which are described in the [Repository Settings](settings-dot-abapgit.html#folder-logic).

 The correct setting (`Prefix`, `Mixed`, or `Full`) for your system typically depends on the name of the target package for the repository as well as